phaserjs/phaser/README.md

 * Line.centerOn will position the Line so that its midpoint lays on the coordinates given.
 * BitmapData.line draws a line to the BitmapData in the color and thickness specified.
 * BitmapData.op is a handy short-code to get and set the canvas global composite operator.
+* BitmapData.drawFull draws the given Game Object or Group to a BitmapData and then recursively iterates through all of its children, including children of Game Objects and Groups.
+It can draw Text, BitmapText, Sprites, Images, Emitters and Graphics objects.
+It's perfectly valid to pass in `game.world` as the parent object, and it will iterate through the entire display list.

 ### Updates